 10 Slice, serve, and store: Using the parchment paper as a handle, lift the cooled brownies up out of the pan and onto a cutting board.
 Slice into a 4x4 grid (making 16 small squares).
 Leftover brownies can be stored in an airtight container at room temperature for up to 5 days.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Fudgy Gluten-Free Brownies on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Gluten-Free Fudgy Chocolate Brownies on Simply Recipes.
 Thank you!Print